erikbabu/world_gdp_visualisation/README.md

 To invoke program: 'python world_gdp.py'

-When prompted, enter a year between 1960 and 2016 inclusive The program will output an svg file.
-To view this, open the file in a browser (e.g. Chrome, Firefox, ...)
+When prompted, enter a year between 1960 and 2016 inclusive The program will output to an svg file.
+To view this, open the file in a browser (e.g. Chrome, Firefox, ...).
+The map is interactive: Hovering over each country shows the GDP in $bn.
+Filters can also be applied based on the GDP ranges, allowing the user to view specific countries in each GDP bracket.
+If a country is filled with white, then that country's GDP data was unavailable for that year.